-Epcot’s First Aid and Baby Care Center is in Future World next to the Odyssey Pavilion, where the Epcot Experience is housed.
+Epcot’s First Aid and Baby Care Center is in World Celebration next to the Odyssey Pavilion.
 It’s located before the Mexico pavilion.

 The First Aid station and Baby Care Center is located at the front of Hollywood Studios, near the main entrance.
 Once you pass the touch points, it will be located to the left of the Crossroads of the World.